Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Partonic and Hadronic Cross Sections

-The convolution includes the summing of all possibilities of dilepton production excluding the configurations which are violating the conservation laws.
-Summing over $q$ means all six flavours ($q=u,d,s,c,b,t$), but it is customary to exclude the top quark ($t$) from the calculation due to its significantly large mass.
+The convolution incorporates the summation over all possible dilepton production configurations, explicitly excluding ones that violate conservation laws.
+The summation over $q$ encompasses all six quark flavours ($q=u,d,s,c,b,t$); however, it is customary to exclude the top quark ($t$) from the calculation due to its significantly large mass.

-The symbol $f_q^{r,h}(x,Q^2)$ denotes {\it the partonic distribution function}, such that $f_q^{r,h}(x,Q^2) dx$ is the probability to find in hadron $h$ the quark with flavour $q$, helicity $r$, the fraction of momentum from $x$ to $x+dx$ at resolution scale of reaction $Q^2$.
-Below for shortening we drop in notation of $f_q$ the dependance on $Q^2$ in the notation of $f_q$.
-For process (\ref{hh-mumu}) the natural choice for $Q^2$ is following: $Q^2 = M^2$, where $M$ is the invariant mass of dilepton:
+The symbol $f_q^{r,h}(x,Q^2)$ denotes {\it the partonic distribution function}, such that $f_q^{r,h}(x,Q^2) dx$ represents the probability of finding a quark of flavour $q$ and helicity $r$ within hadron $h$, carrying a momentum fraction in the interval from $x$ to $x+dx$, at the resolution scale of the reaction $Q^2$.

+For brevity, we henceforth omit the dependence on $Q^2$ in the notation of $f_q$.
+For process (\ref{hh-mumu}), the natural choice for the scale $Q^2$ is given by the relation: $Q^2 = M^2$, where $M$ denotes the invariant mass of the produced muon dilepton:

 We should also multiply the integrand by a factor $\Theta$, where $\Theta$ is the Heaviside step function (often denoted as $\theta$-function).
 This function acts as a mathematical switch: It equals 1 at integration points that correspond to physically allowed configurations -- i.e., those satisfying all relevant conservation laws, kinematic constraints, and experimental acceptance criteria.
 It equals 0 at points violating any of these conditions, effectively excluding unphysical or inaccessible regions from the integration domain.
 The inclusion of $\Theta$ in the integrand implements what is commonly referred to as the {\it fiducial cuts} procedure.

-Supposing the initial hadrons are unpolarized we sum up over helicities and introduce unpolarized parton distributions:
+Supposing the initial hadrons are unpolarized, we sum over helicities and introduce unpolarized parton distribution functions:

 With this definition, the hadronic differential cross section for process (\ref{hh-mumu}) takes the following form:

-For hadronic Lorentz invariants we chose the expressions analoguos to (\ref{part-inv}), but with ``hats'':
+For hadronic Lorentz invariants, we choose expressions analogous to (\ref{part-inv}), but with ``hats'':